The Standard of Care in Psychotherapy and Counseling

-One of the most disturbing developments in regard to the standard of care has been its increased susceptibility to influences from insurance companies and litigating attorneys.
+One of the most disturbing developments in regard to the standard of care has been its increased susceptibility to influences from insurance companies and litigating attorneys (Williams, 1997, 2003; Younggren & Gottlieb, 2004, 2017; Zur, 2002, 2017).
 As with the example from gynecology above, we see slow but steady influences of risk management practices on the standard of care.
 Because there is no single text that articulates an agreed upon standard of care, the standard is primarily determined in courts and licensing board hearings by testimonies of expert witnesses.
-Attorneys on both sides often present conflicting expert testimonies about the standard of care.
-Hired by the boards or the plaintiffs' attorneys, many experts apply narrow analytic principles, limited ethical codes and rigid risk management principles to determine what actions fall below the standard of care.
+As was noted earlier in this paper, attorneys on both sides in court often present conflicting expert testimonies about the standard of care.
+Hired by the boards or the plaintiffs’ attorneys, many experts apply narrow analytic principles, limited ethical codes and rigid risk management principles to determine what actions fall below the standard of care.
 As a result, many legitimate clinical, ethical and legal behaviors, such as touch, gifts, bartering, extended length of session, and pro bono services, often fall below the standard of care according to these experts.
-Therapists who barter with clients who are poor, make home visits to those who are homebound or employ the behavioral intervention of flooding with an agoraphobic patient by leaving the office have being unjustly accused of operating below the standard of care (Lazarus, 1994; Williams, 1997, Zur, 2001, 2004, 2007a).
+Therapists who barter with clients who are poor, make home visits to those who are homebound or employ the behavioral intervention of flooding with an agoraphobic patient by leaving the office have being unjustly accused of operating below the standard of care (Lazarus, 1994; Williams, 1997, 2003; Zur, 2001, 2004, 2007, 2017).

 Compliance with the Standard of Care

-Compliance with the standard of care means that therapists have acted in a prudent and reasonable manner and followed community and professional standards as have others of the same profession or discipline with comparable qualification in similar localities.
+Compliance with the standard of care means that therapists have acted in a prudent and reasonable manner and have followed community and professional standards as have other practitioners of the same profession or discipline with comparable qualification in similar localities.
 Demonstrating compliance with the standard of care is done primarily via documentation in the clinical records.

 - Diagnosis, assessment, mental status exam and/or details of the presenting problem.
 The diagnosis or presenting problem does not need to be based on the DSM or ICD texts.
 It can be a developmental, systems or existential type diagnosis.